jrdegbe/thamesthrive-api/docs/events/event_tracking.md

 ## Event options

-There is an `options` section in the data sent to tracardi.
+There is an `options` section in the data sent to ThamesThrive.
 It allows you to configure how the server should respond to the query.

 ```json title="Example of track data payload with options" linenums="1" hl_lines="20"